jaccomoc/jactl/docs/pages/language-guide.md

 ### Implicit Matching and Substitution

-For both regex matches and regex subsitutions, if no left-hand side is given, Jactl will assume that the match or the substitution should be done against the default `it` variable.
+For both regex matches and regex substitutions, if no left-hand side is given, Jactl will assume that the match or the substitution should be done against the default `it` variable.
 This variable is the default variable passed in to _closures_ (see later) when no variable name is specified.